srikanth230/Automatic-Question-Builder/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to all the contributors of the open-source libraries and frameworks used in this project.
+- Special thanks to the educators and researchers who inspired this idea.

+## Team Project: Automated Question Builder

+The **Automated Question Builder** is the project developed by the **Captain's Crew** team.
+It is an AI-powered web application designed to simplify and automate the process of creating quizzes and assessments for educators and content developers.

 ## Contact Us

 1. [V Srikanth - LinkedIn](https://www.linkedin.com/in/srikanthv3047/) --- srikanth047v@gmail.com